 This gelato shop was located right across our apartment in Riomaggiore but we went here only once.
 They also sell delicious smelling crêpes which I’d have loved to try out too.
 If only I had 5 stomachs!
 I had some delicious stracciatella with menthe ice cream.
 My boyfriend had chocolate and hazelnuts.

 The ice cream was tasty, just what you expect from artisan gelato in Italy.
-It just didn’t blow us away as all the other flavours we tasted, that’s why it comes in at #5.
+It just didn’t blow us away as all the other flavors we tasted, that’s why it comes in at #5.

 Costs: 2 scoops in a cup: €1,50